This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Hong Kong.

-Third party funding in arbitration has been mentioned Re A HKCFI 493, where the Court of First Instance discussed the rationale for and the statutory framework of third party funding in arbitration to contrast it with third party funding in general litigation, which is not allowed in Hong Kong.
+Third party funding in arbitration has been mentioned in Re A HKCFI 493, where the Court of First Instance provided a lengthy discussion on the rationale for and the statutory framework of third party funding in arbitration to contrast it with third party funding in general litigation (not arbitration), which is not allowed in Hong Kong.

 Is emergency arbitrator relief available in your country?
 Are decisions made by emergency arbitrators readily enforceable?

-Emergency arbitrator relief may be available under the relevant rules (Schedule 4 of the HKIAC Rules for example) and awards made by emergency arbitrators are enforceable with the leave of the court pursuant to section 22B of the Ordinance.
-One such order was held enforceable by the Hong Kong court in Company A v Company D HKCU 741.
+Emergency arbitrator relief may be available under the relevant rules (Schedule 4 of the 2018 HKIAC Rules for example) and awards made by emergency arbitrators are enforceable with the leave of the court pursuant to section 22B of the Ordinance.
+One such order was regarded as binding the parties by the Hong Kong court in Company A v Company D HKCFI 367.

 Are there arbitral laws or arbitration institutional rules in your country providing for simplified or expedited procedures for claims under a certain value?
 Are they often used?